 For many economically disadvantaged students, school can be a struggle.
-When students have extended absences or a lack of home support, they can soon get far behind in math.
+Students who have extended absences or lack home support can soon fall behind in math.
 And schools struggle with how to help students get caught up.
-In Title I schools where a large percentage of the population needs intervention services in math, closing the achievement gap is a real challenge.
+In Title I schools, where a large percentage of the population needs intervention services in math, closing the achievement gap is a real challenge.

-Reflex is a unique individualized math fact fluency system that uses fun games to help students attain automaticity with their addition, subtraction, multiplication and division facts.
-Reflex takes students wherever they are with their math fact fluency and through just-in-time coaching and encouragement helps them advance.
+Reflex is a unique individualized math fact fluency system that uses fun games to help students attain automaticity with addition, subtraction, multiplication, and division facts.
+Reflex takes students wherever they are with their math fact fluency and, through just-in-time coaching and encouragement, helps them advance.
 Reflex has been shown to work with students at all levels.

 Automaticity with math facts helps set students up for success.
-Students who are math fact fluent are more confident in class and so they feel (and are) more successful in math.
-Reflex helps them attain the fluency and confidence to tackle higher mathematics and makes them believe that they can learn.
+Students who are math fact fluent are more confident in class, so they feel (and are) more successful in math.
+Reflex helps them attain the fluency and confidence to tackle higher mathematics and makes them believe they can learn.
 To see how Reflex has impacted performance on standardized tests, check out our

 Miami-Dade County Public Schools and NAEP study.